JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-get-started.md

 [//]: # (title: Get started with Kotlin Multiplatform)
 [//]: # (description: Learn how to create your first Kotlin cross-platform app or library benefiting from Kotlin Multiplatform.)

-> Multiplatform projects are in [Alpha](components-stability.md).
-Language features and tooling may change in future Kotlin versions.
+> Kotlin Multiplatform is in [Beta](components-stability.md).
+It is almost stable, but migration steps may be required
+> in the future.
+We'll do our best to minimize any changes you have to make.
 >
 {type="note"}